zw123han/JSC370_final/data/README.md

 - 5th percentile and 99th percentile of total compensation earners removed, to avoid erronous self-reported entries
 - Column attributes (company names, location) standardized, timestamps converted, unused columns removed

 You should expect (2) CSV files in the directory you ran the notebook.
-(1) salary.csv is the raw CSV directly converted from the stored JSON format.
+(1) salary_data.csv is the raw CSV directly converted from the stored JSON format.
 (2) salary_interest.csv containing the cleaned version of the dataset used in this project.

 #### Extras
 If this analysis is meaningful to you, consider paying for levels.fyi's private database which is cleaner and more up to date.